Axel13fr/librosasio/README.md

 * [Simple example](examples/timers)

 # Motivations
-The boost asio library can be useful for ROS nodes using network communications (tcp/ip, modbus, canbus, bluetooth ...).
+The boost asio library can be useful for ROS nodes using network sockets,timers...

 Unfortunatly both boost asio and ROS need to have their own event loop spinning : `ros::spin()` for ROS, `io_service.run()` for boost Asio.